Simon-Dirks/living-library/README.md

 # Running the application
 The Living Library is built using [Vue](https://vuejs.org/) and [Ionic](https://ionicframework.com/).

-To run the application on your own machine, you will need to install [Node.js](https://nodejs.org/en/).
+To run the application on your own machine, you will need to install [Node.js](https://nodejs.org/en/) first.

 ## Initial setup
 ```